These are common definitions of travel terminology and how they impact the university.

 Executive - is defined in System Regulation 8.1003 which states an executive is the Chancellor of the System and the Presidents of the Institutions.

 Office of Research Services (ORS)/Grant Office - The Office of Research Services on the UNT and UNT Dallas campuses or the Office of Grants and Contracts on the HSC campus are responsible for approving any expenditure on grants.
 Both offices should review the approval to travel prior to the submission to Travel.

 Supervisor - is required to approve an employee traveling prior to the trip on the Travel Budget Authorization form (TBA) and when trip is completed on the travel voucher request for reimbursement.

 Traveler - An employee of a member institution who is traveling on behalf of the university on university related business.

-Travel Coordinator - responsible for preparing travel documents to ensure that all required information is included and reconciles to the receipts.
-In the forms library on the UNT System website, a spreadsheet is available to assist with reconciling travel expenses and is recommended for trips over two days.
+Expense Delegate or Employee - responsible for preparing travel documents to ensure that all required information is included and reconciles to the receipts.
+Use tools available at untsystem.edu/concurtravel to organize travel and expenses

 Classification of Travelers